em3ndez/tiny-web-server/README.md

 **I wanted to make something that**

-1. A reliance on Java-8's lambdas - as close as regular Java can get to Groovy's builders for now
+1. A reliance on Java-8's lambdas for base paths in particular - as close as regular Java can get to Groovy's builders for now
-2. -- Related: Have a nested `path` construct for elegance and maintainability
-3. Support a multi-module compositions.
+2. Support a multi-modular composition of a single served solution.
 This for web-module separation to aid deployment and testing flexibility

-**And in a second tier of must have features**
+**And in a second tier of "must have" features**

 1. An attempt to coerce websockets into the same "nested path" composition
-1. Follows Inversion of Control (IoC) idioms for dependency lookup
+1. No shared static state
 1. Aids testability wherever it can

 **And a third tier of admittedly gratuitous or pet-peeve wishes**

-1. No shared static state
-1. Exist in a single source file, for no good reason.
+1. Exist in a single source file .. for no good reason.
 1. A back-to-basics JDK & make build technology (Maven/Gradle not used for day to day bits)
 1. Does not itself pollute stdout or force a logging framework on users.
 4. Have no dependencies at all, outside the JDK

-Single source file and no-maven used to be top level goals, but there's no strong rationale - they are firmly in the "let us see if that is possible" territory.
-At one stage there was no build file at all, (just copy-pastable javac, java commands), then there was a shell script, then there was a makefile, which is where I should have started.
+Single source file and no-maven used to be top level goals, but I am willing to admit that there is no strong rationale for those.
+They are firmly in the "let us see if that is possible" territory.
+At one stage there was no build file at all, (just copy-pastable javac, java commands), then there was a shell script, then there was a Makefile, which is where I should have started.

 # Table of Contents